2/12/2019

 Michael Carroll

 Great.
-I guess last question, and it seems like a pretty attractive pipeline.
+And I guess last question, and this seems like a pretty attractive pipeline.
 Should we assume that the company's focus on developments will increase from this point forward?
 Are you seeing more opportunities out there?
-I guess I'll highlight it by the $3 billion of deals you kind of just highlighted.
-You
+I guess it was highlighted by the $3 billion of deals you kind of just highlighted.

 speaker